Symbolic Interactionism Theory

 Symbolic interactionism is a micro-level sociological theory that explains how individuals construct social reality through shared meanings and interpretations.

-Unlike macro-theories like Functionalism or Marxism, which focus on large-scale social structures (such as the family, or religion), symbolic interactionism delves into the intricacies of face-to-face interactions and the subjective meanings individuals attach to symbols.
+Unlike macro-theories like Functionalism or Marxism, which focus on large-scale social structures such as the family or religion, symbolic interactionism looks instead at face-to-face interactions.
+It centers on the subjective meanings individuals attach to symbols in those everyday exchanges.

 Symbols, whether verbal or non-verbal, are not inherently meaningful; their significance is derived from social interaction.